Gadzooks43/secure-password-manager/README.md

 A secure and user-friendly password manager application that leverages strong encryption techniques and multi-factor authentication to enhance user security.

+For Grading: Please navigate to the Prerequisites and Setup Instructions sections to setup and run the application.
+For testing, please navigate to the Testing section for instructions on how to run the test suite for the backend and perform manual testing for the frontend.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Project Structure](#project-structure)